open-forest-observatory/geograypher/docs/API_reference/entrypoints.md

 ---
 title: Entrypoints
 ---
 Entrypoints are functions can be directly called to perform a high-level task.
 Each of the entrypoints listed below can be called as a command line script.
-These scripts except arguments that are directly passed to these functions.
+These scripts accept arguments that are directly passed to these functions.

 ::: geograypher.entrypoints.render_labels.render_labels